afalenski/frl-wordpress/_pages/fsk-lab.md

 <h3>Installing R</h3>

-<div>FSK-Lab is based on R (<a href="https://www.r-project.org" target="_blank">https://www.r-project.org</a>), which can also be installed as a KNIME feature through the FSK-Lab update site under WINDOWS (<a href="https://www.knime.org/downloads/update">more info here</a>).
+<div>FSK-Lab is based on R (<a href="https://www.r-project.org" target="_blank">https://www.r-project.org</a>), which can also be installed as a KNIME feature through the FSK-Lab update site under WINDOWS (<a href="https://www.knime.org/downloads/update" target="_blank">more info here</a>).
 If you want to integrate your own R version or the one <a href="https://dl.bintray.com/silebat/FSK_example_models/R-3.3.0working.7z">used</a> by us, please continue with step 5 applying your R installation path:</br>

 1. The R repository should be already available in the installation menu via Help &gt; Install New Software &gt; if All Available Sites is choosen in the 'Work with'-pull down menu.</br>
 3. Fold open KNIME & Extensions and tick KNIME R Statistics Integration (Windows binarys).</br>